The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 When To Use It

-The difference is simple: a hidden paperclip uses clip pressure to hold a note; an altered paperclip pocket uses the clip to hold the page while a separate paper pocket holds the tag.
-A regular journal pocket is still better for larger or heavier inserts.
+The difference matters.
+A covered paperclip uses pressure to hold a loose note.
+An altered paperclip pocket uses the clip to hold the page while a separate paper pocket holds the tag.
+A regular journal pocket is still better for larger inserts, repeated handling, or anything heavy enough to make the clip sag.

 Anatomy